-If you are socially conscious and view music in a broad and wide-ranging perspective, this is a programme for you.
-The combination of playing instruments, wide knowledge of genres, theoretical reflection and teacher training give this programme its distinctive character.
+If you are socially conscious and view music from a broad perspective, this programme is for you.
+The combination of playing instruments, vast knowledge of genres, theoretical reflection and teacher training give this programme its distinctive character.

 Three areas of specialisation

 The programme is divided into three specialist areas: classical music, folk music and jazz/pop/rock.
 In addition to your primary instrument, which can also be live electronics, you will study improvisation and band instruments.
 Strong focus is placed on the breadth of genres and knowledge of musical styles from different parts of the world.